altruizim101/Practical-Application-III---Comparing-Classifiers/README.md

 Action: removed missing (NaN) data in columns

 ## (Engineering Features)
+Build a basic model to get started.
+First, encode the data.
+Using just the bank information features, prepare the features and target column for modeling with appropriate encoding and transformations.
+After data prepared, split data into a train and test set.

 ## (Modeling - A Baseline Model)
+Before building first model, we establish a baseline and observe its performance that our classifier should aim to beat. mse_baseline_train = 0.11140785959557421 mse_baseline_test = 0.11556202961883952

 ## (Modeling - A Simple Model)